Transferring Linear Features Across Language Models With Model Stitching: Introduction

 Large language models (LLMs) have continually proven to be surprisingly intricate next token predictors that become more complex yet predictably better with scale \citep{kaplan2021scaling}, leaving a desire to characterize and \textit{explain} the LLM's computations \citep{saphra2024mechanistic, olah2020zoom}.
 Despite increasing efforts to study the rich internal mechanisms and representations of LLMs, the full computations still remain opaque \citep{sharkey2025open, engels2024decomposing}.

 A popular perspective to view the internal computation of LLMs is through the lens of features, or functions of the input that serve a downstream purpose like predicting the next token or composing to form model circuits \citep{olah2020zoom, huben2024sparse}.
-The \textbf{Linear Representation Hypothesis} (LRH) posits that these features are represented as directions in a high dimensional space \citep{park2023linear, elhage2022toy} and sparse dictionary learning methods \citep{olshausen1996emergence, faruqui2015sparse, serre2006learning} such as Sparse Autoencoders (SAEs) have recently gained popularity for interpreting models through this lens \citep{huben2024sparse, bricken2023monosemanticity, gao2024scaling, kissane2024sae_finetuning}.
+The \textbf{Linear Representation Hypothesis} (LRH) posits that these features are represented as directions in a high dimensional space \citep{park2023linear, elhage2022toy}.
+However, the features had been empirically observed to appear in superposition (activating with interference), making interpretation of residual stream activations difficult.
+Sparse dictionary learning methods \citep{olshausen1996emergence, faruqui2015sparse, serre2006learning} such as Sparse Autoencoders (SAEs) have recently gained popularity for interpreting models through this lens by disentangling dense representations into sparsely activating feature sets \citep{huben2024sparse, bricken2023monosemanticity, gao2024scaling, kissane2024sae_finetuning}.
 A second hypothesis, \textbf{Strong Model Universality} \citep{li2015convergent}, predicts that good models learn the same data representations.

 While it is unlikely that the strongest versions of these hypotheses faithfully reflect how these models work (that is, every feature is represented as a direction and every feature should be represented universally across good models) \citep{engels2025not, csordas2024recurrent, wei2022emergent}, there is significant evidence to support weaker versions of both hypotheses: linear features have been used to probe and intervene on model representations \citep[i.a.]{zou2023universal, panickssery2023steering} and are the fundamental idea underlying SAEs.
 One form of evidence for universality is model stitching, which learns a transformation mapping the latent spaces of two models \citep{lenc2015understanding, bansal2021revisiting}.
 If the transformation is sufficiently simple, then it is claimed that the models encode information similarly.
 Other evidence includes recent work in ``model diffing'' \citep{lindsey2024crosscoders} using crosscoders, a variant of SAEs, and transferring SAEs between base and chat models \citep{kissane2024sae_finetuning} to study the effects of post-training.